runtosolve/StructuresKit.jl/README.md

 ## Project Status

 This package is under heavy development.
-The plan is to offer a set of primitives (building blocks) like `beam, column, shell, connection` and then make it fast and easy to assemble, analyze, design, and visualize the structural system.
+The plan is to offer a set of primitives (building blocks) like `beam, column, shell, connection` and then make it fast and easy to assemble, analyze, design, and visualize structural systems.

 ## Questions and Contributions